-- • Hemp seeds are extracted from the seeds of a hemp plant, Cannabis sativa.
+- • Hemp seeds are extracted from the seeds of a hemp plant, Hemp sativa.

-• They are from the same species as cannabis (marijuana) but a different variety.
+• They are from the same species but a different variety.

-• However, they contain only trace amounts of THC, the psychoactive compound in marijuana.
+• However, they contain only trace amounts of Tetrahydrocannabinol, the psychoactive compound in marijuana.

 • Hemp seeds are exceptionally nutritious and rich in healthy fats, protein and various minerals.

 • Here are 6 health benefits of hemp seeds that are backed up by science.

 1. Hemp Seeds Are Incredibly NutritiousTechnically a nut, hemp seeds are nutrition-rich.
 They have a mild, nutty flavor and are often referred to as hemp hearts.